Updated: Jun 6, 2021

 Former Birmingham City star Ricky Otto is looking forward to a ‘kickabout’ in a local five-a-side hall as he recovers from his second hip replacement operation in six years.
 Ricky retired from professional football in 2000 and is now a Pastor at the ARC (A Radical Church) Birmingham, based in Lozells.

 “To be honest, I have been too busy to even think about football for a long time now, but for some reason, I’m itching to get out there and have a kickabout."

 Ricky’s first hip replacement operation was carried out six years ago by Mr Trevor Lawrence, an orthopaedic consultant and Spire Parkway Hospital in Solihull.

-“By this time I was heavily involved in my pastoral work so I had my sights set on an early return to work.
-Just days after leaving hospital I was able to do bits of work on the email and telephone but, within eight weeks, I was up and about with virtually no pain whatsoever.
-I’ve stuck to my physiotherapy routine and done plenty of exercise so everything is going well.
+“By this time, I was heavily involved in my pastoral work, so I had my sights set on an early return to work.
+Instead, just days after leaving the hospital, I was able to do bits of work on the email and telephone, but I was up and about with virtually no pain whatsoever within eight weeks.
+I’ve stuck to my physiotherapy routine and done plenty of exercise, so everything is going well.
 Now I’ve set myself a ‘target’ of late July when I hope to get out and play some ‘light duty’ football.”

-“I wouldn’t suggest full contact football but for someone who has kept themselves in good shape like Ricky has done then a friendly kickabout shouldn’t be a problem.
-He would certainly be able to take part in non-contact sports such as tennis or golf with very little trouble – in fact joint replacement patients are actually encouraged to exercise regularly in order to keep the muscles surrounding their joints in good condition.”
+“I wouldn’t suggest full-contact football, but for someone who has kept themselves in good shape as Ricky has done, then a friendly kickabout shouldn’t be a problem.
+He would certainly be able to take part in non-contact sports such as tennis or golf with very little trouble – in fact, joint replacement patients are actually encouraged to exercise regularly to keep the muscles surrounding their joints in good condition.”

 As for Ricky, he said: